Day for Night (film): Reception

+Critical response

 The film is often considered one of Truffaut's best.
 It is one of two Truffaut films on Time magazine's list of the 100 Best Films of the Century, along with The 400 Blows (1959).
 It has also been called "the most beloved film ever made about filmmaking".

 Roger Ebert gave the film four stars out of four, writing, "it is not only the best movie ever made about the movies but is also a great entertainment."
 He added it to his "The Great Movies" list in 1997.
 Vincent Canby of The New York Times called the film "hilarious, wise and moving," with "superb" performances.
 Gene Siskel of the Chicago Tribune gave the film four stars out of four, calling it "a movie about the making of a movie; it also is a wonderfully tender story of the fragile, funny, and tough people who populate the film business."
 He named it the best film of 1973 in his year-end list.
 Pauline Kael of The New Yorker called the film "a return to form" for Truffaut, "though it's a return only to form."
 She added, "It has a pretty touch.
 But when it was over, I found myself thinking, Can this be all there is to it?
 The picture has no center and not much spirit."
 Charles Champlin of the Los Angeles Times called it "one of the most sheerly enjoyable movies of any year, for any audience.
 For those who love the movies as Truffault loves them, 'Day for Night' is a very special testament of that love."
 Richard Combs of The Monthly Film Bulletin wrote, "Easily classifiable as a lightweight work, and never digging much below the surface of either its characters or its director's particular concept of cinema, the film still manages to be an ? [sic] delight simply because of the élan and ingenious craftsmanship with which its traditionally dangerous, self-conscious format is handled."

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 40 reviews, with an average score of 8.50/10.
+The site's critical consensus reads, "A sweet counterpoint to Godard's Contempt, Truffaut's Day for Night is a congenial tribute to the self-afflicted madness that is making a movie".

 Jean-Luc Godard walked out of Day for Night in disgust, and accused Truffaut of making a film that was a "lie".
 Truffaut responded with a long letter critical of Godard, and the two former friends never met again.